 - develop clinical specialism(s)

-During the first two years of the training, you will be introduced to key research paradigms, to quantitative and qualitative health care research methodologies and to a range of appropriate research designs and methods.
+During the first two years of the training, you will be introduced to key research paradigms, to quantitative and qualitative health care research methodologies and to a range of research designs and methods.
 You will be encouraged to formulate a research question and develop your own research dissertation proposal for registration for a Professional Doctorate, undertaking the data collection and writing up of your findings.
-Research for the Professional Doctorate is supported at all stages, from protocol development and gaining ethical approval, to undertaking, analysing and writing up a research dissertation project of 20-24,000 words.
+Research for the Professional Doctorate is supported at all stages, from protocol development and gaining ethical approval, to undertaking, analysing and writing up a research dissertation project.

 This course will provide you with the opportunity to study at one of the world’s leading providers of child psychotherapy training.
 It will help you gain highly specialised skills in clinical work and research with children, adolescents and their families - including those who have experienced trauma, abuse, social disadvantage or discrimination.
 It will also allow you to study within a supportive peer group and environment, with a long-established tradition of excellence in training child psychotherapists and other disciplines.